Bayer Carbon Program Reduced-Till Offer

 Frequently Asked Questions:

-Q: Which regenerative agriculture practices qualify for the 2025 Bayer Carbon Program reduced-till offer?
+Q: Which regenerative agriculture practices are accepted for the 2025 Bayer Carbon Program reduced-till offer?

-Q: How much can I earn through the 2025 Bayer Carbon Program reduced-till offer?
+Q: How much can I earn through the 2025 Bayer Carbon Program reduced-till offer?1

-A: You have the potential to earn up to $12/acre ($6/acre for cover crops and $6/acre for reduced-till), subject to enrollment limits.
+A: You have the potential to earn up to $12/acre ($6/acre for cover crops and $6/acre for reduced-till), subject to state acre enrollment limits.

-Q: I received a message saying my fields will be waitlisted for the 2025 Bayer Carbon reduced-till offer, what does that mean?
+Q: I received a message saying one or more of my fields will be waitlisted for the 2025 Bayer Carbon Program reduced-till offer, what does that mean?

 A: The 2025 Bayer Carbon Program is accepting limited acres for each practice by state.
 Once a state’s acre limit for a practice is reached, interested growers will be placed on a wait list and notified if additional acres for a practice will be accepted.